fhiso/legacy-format/data-model.md

 ### DIV   {#DIV}

-An event of dissolving a marriage through civil action.
+Divorce: an event of dissolving a marriage through civil action.

 Contexts
 :   .`[FAM]`.`[DIV]`